cdalessio/responsiveTables/README.md

 Known issues:

 * Does not work correctly with colspan or rowspan (yet?)
-* IE support lacking;
+* IE, etc. support lacking; (depends on querySelector and similar, available in modern browsers...)
-* Responsive-ish; does not currently support orientationChange or resize events to redraw; It should size to the initial display width on load, however.
-* Does not yet support touch/swipe to move through columns
+* No row TH doesn't work at the moment
-* May not work fully with other CSS (though color changes should be fine) - it may, it's just not fully tested yet.
+* May not work fully with other CSS (though color changes should be fine) - it may, not fully tested yet.

-Version 0.3
+Version 0.4

 Basic Markup pattern
 --------------------